Best Memory Foam Mattress For Side Sleepers

 A side sleeper should consider medium and soft mattresses.
 Not all companies use descriptions such as “soft” or “medium-soft,” though.
 Many of them use the firmness scale.

 The mattress firmness scale stretches from 1 to 10, with 1 as the softest and 10 as the firmest.
 Typically, you’ll find most numbers on the firmness scale match a firmness description as shown in the table below:

 Body weight impacts the feel of a mattress, too.
 A good mattress for heavy sleepers will likely be on the slightly firmer side, to better take on their weight.
 A lightweight sleeper will want the opposite, a softer and plusher mattress than normal.
 You qualify as a lightweight sleeper if you’re less than 130 pounds, and as a heavyweight sleeper if you’re more than 230 pounds.

 Firmness can be subjective by brand, as each company has its own slightly different take on the firmness scale.
 Before buying, you might want to investigate further by reading mattress reviews and customer feedback.
 Did anyone receive a mattress firmer or softer than they were expecting?
-A few minutes of research can save you from having to later return or exchange a mattress.
+A few minutes of research can save you from having to later return a mattress.